Error installing puma: Failed to build gem native extension

 When you buy Ruby on Mac today, you’ll be supporting an independent developer, and if you need it for your job or business, you should be able to expense it.

 Spend an hour or more setting everything up manually

 If you haven’t yet tried to install Ruby or other development tools on your Mac, you should be able to get up and running with the basics by following my free step-by-step guide for installing Ruby on a Mac.

-With Ruby on Mac Prime, you can also choose to automatically install other essential development tools.
-And if you’ve already tried to install Puma using another method, and you’re running into issues, Ruby on Mac Prime will fix those as well!
+With Ruby on Mac, you can also choose to automatically install other essential development tools.
+And if you’ve already tried to install Puma using another method, and you’re running into issues, Ruby on Mac will fix those as well!